jundalisay/spblist/content/en/social/cycles/israel.md

 - Nazism killed many Jews during the Holocaust

-This superiority comes from a natural negative coping mechanism in a negative environment:
+This superiority comes from a natural **negative coping mechanism** in a **negative environment**:
 - The Jews were refugees and were later destroyed many times by other kingdoms
-- Islam had to fight tooth and nail during its conquest
+- Islam had to fight tooth and nail during its conquest, fighting giants as the Eastern Romans and the Persians
 - Nazism began from the German defeat in World War II